 Candidates preparing for UPSC exam must know that the agricultural revolution is covered in the Static GK section of the exam.

-It is important for candidates preparing for any competitive exams like Bank exams, RRB, SSC, or any other Government exams to be aware of the new inventions taking place in the agricultural field.
-Therefore, we have compiled the list of revolutions in agriculture along with the product it relates to and the person who coined these revolutions.
+It is important for candidates preparing for any competitive exams like Bank, RRB, SSC, or any other Government exams to be aware of the new inventions taking place in the agricultural field.
+Therefore, we have compiled a list of revolutions in agriculture along with the product it relates to and the person who coined these revolutions.

 List of Agricultural Revolutions in India

-Major agricultural revolutions that took place in India is as mentioned below:
+Major agricultural revolutions that took place in India are as mentioned below:

 |Agricultural Revolutions in India|